DeepanshuSarawagi/AWS/13-Architecture/AmazonKinesis.md

   and Data Analytics.
 - Amazon Kinesis Video Stream is used to do stream processing on binary encoded data such as audio and video.
+- Data is automatically replicated synchronously to 3AZs.
-- Amazon Kineses Data Stream, Kinesis Data Firehose and Kenisis Data Analytics is used to do stream processing on base64 encoded data such as logs, click stream data, social media feeds, financial transactions, in-game player activity, geospatial services and telemetry from IoT devices.
+- Amazon Kineses Data Stream, Kinesis Data Firehose and Kinesis Data Analytics is used to do stream processing on base64 encoded data such as logs, click stream data, social media feeds, financial transactions, in-game player activity, geospatial services and telemetry from IoT devices.

-Layers of Streaming:
+## Layers of Streaming:

-- There are 5 layers of streaming.
+There are 5 layers of streaming.

-Source:
+### Source:
   - Mobile Device
   - Metering
   - Click Streams
   - IoT sensors
   - logs

-Stream Ingestion:
+### Stream Ingestion:

   The data for streaming can be injested using following services/tools
   - Amazon Kinesis Agent
   - Amazon Kinesis Producer Library
   - Amazon SDK

-Stream Storage:
+### Stream Storage:

 The data which is stored in this layer is done by Amazon Kinesis Data Streams which is called as Producer.

  - Inside Kinesis Data Streams, data can be stored but it cannot be modified.
 Hence, the data is immutable.
 However, the data can expire.
  - As of today, the Kinesis Data Stream can store data starting from 24 hours upto 365 days.
  - It is a high speed storage buffer.
+ - Multiple applications at the same time can consume from same stream.
+ - Real time processing with scale of throughput.

-Stream Processing:
+### Stream Processing:
 The Stream Processing layer is managed by the Consumers.
   - Amazon Kinesis Data Analytics
   - Amazon Kineses Consumer Library
   - Amazon Kineses Data Firehose

-Destination:
+### Destination:
 Consumers send data to the destination layer which can be one of the following
   - Amazon S3
   - Amazon Redshift
   - Amazon Elasticsearch service
   - Splunk

-Amazon Kineses Video Stream:
+## Amazon Kineses Video Stream:
 - Designed to stream binary encoded data into AWS from millions of sources (audio and video but it can be any binary-encoded time series data)

-Amazon Kineses Data Stream:
+## Amazon Kineses Data Stream:
 - A highly customizable data streaming solution available from AWS.
 - Highly customizable: All parts involved with stream processing - data ingestion, monitoring, scaling, elasticity and consumption are done programmatically when